JuliaData/CSV.jl/docs/src/examples.md

 # in this case, I have a vector of delimited data inputs that each have
 # matching schema (the same column names and types).
 I'd like to process all
-# of the inputs together and vertically concatenante them into one "long" table.
+# of the inputs together and vertically concatenate them into one "long" table.
 data = [
     "a,b,c\n1,2,3\n4,5,6\n",
     "a,b,c\n7,8,9\n10,11,12\n",